 The Lunch Lady series by Jarrett J. Krosoczka

 There’s a reason that lots of good reluctant reader books take place in or around schools.
 With ever-changing social structures, strict authority figures, bumpy bus rides, playground problems, and stomach-turning cafeterias, there’s rich material and lots of experiences for kids to connect with or fantasize about.
-Jarrett J. Krosoczka’s Lunch Lady series is a great option for reluctant readers who always knew there was something more behind those innocent-looking lunch ladies in the cafeteria—they have superpowers! [graphic novel, ages 6-12]
+Jarrett J. Krosoczka’s Lunch Lady series is a great option for reluctant readers who always knew there was something more behind those innocent-looking lunch ladies in the cafeteria—they have superpowers! [graphic novel, ages 6 and up]

 Encyclopedia Brown series by Donald J. Sobol